Bake Sale Favorites: 40+ Recipes, Packaging Tips & Ideas

 - Bake 15 to 20 minutes until done (insert a toothpick in the cake to test, when it comes out clean they’re done).

-- Tint frosting with food colouring to make colours that look like ice cream (pink, brown, mint green).
+- Tint frosting with food colouring so colours look like ice cream (pink, brown, mint green).
 Can do in separate bowls to make a variety of colours.

 - Spoon icing into a pastry bag fitted with a large tip.
-Swirl frosting onto the cone to make it look like soft-serve ice cream.
+Swirl frosting onto the cone so it looks like soft-serve ice cream.
 Or frost with a butter knife for a scooped ice cream look.

 - Add sprinkles (optional).